thcare/solution-template/README.md

 ### Commit and push your changes

-If you're unfamiliar with `git`, don't wory, this should be pretty simple using VS Code.
+If you're unfamiliar with `git`, don't worry, this should be pretty simple using VS Code.
 You'll need to 1.
 Add (stage) your changes, 2.
 Commit your changes, then 3.
 Commit & push (sync)

 The VS Code docs offer a simple and great explanation